duck7000/imdbGraphQLPHP/README.md

 Search for titles on IMDb.<br>
 Download film posters, actor, recommendations, foto's and episode images.<br>
 The results can be localized although it only seems to effect title, plotoutline and recommendations (titles only).
 Check wiki homepage to enable.<br>
-imdbphp6 is not a fork of imdbphp although there are things simular.
-It is a stripped down version supplemented with user requests.<br>
+imdbphp6 is not a complete fork of imdbphp although there are things simular.<br>
 There is a full list of all methods, descriptions and outputs in the wiki. https://github.com/duck7000/imdbphp6/wiki